 - The implementation is plausibly correct, but the off-by-one or the missed edge case is hidden in plain sight.

-- The code reaches for a pattern from a different codebase (a new abstraction, a different naming convention) instead of matching what already exists.
+- The code reaches for a pattern from a different codebase instead of matching what already exists.

 - The error handling is overgrown: try/catch around things that can't fail, fallbacks for scenarios that don't happen.